Douglas Palmer: Biography

 Palmer was born in Trenton and attended Trenton public schools.
 He then graduated from the Bordentown Military Institute in Bordentown, New Jersey.
 He is a graduate of Virginia's private historically black college Hampton University, where he received a Bachelor of Science degree in Business Management in 1973.
 Palmer is also a member of Groove Phi Groove fellowship.
 He took office as mayor of Trenton on July 1, 1990, having defeated former city council president and mayor Carmen Armenti.

-Palmer helped to initiate the Trenton Office of Policy Studies, now the John S. Watson Institute for Public Policy, at Thomas Edison State University a unique think tank under the executive directorship of John P. Thurber, representing a partnership among the Mayor's Office, the University, and foundations to provide high quality focused research to the administration of a small city.
+Palmer helped to initiate the Trenton Office of Policy Studies, now the John S. Watson Institute for Public Policy, at Thomas Edison State University, a think tank under the executive directorship of John P. Thurber, representing a partnership among the Mayor's Office, the University, and foundations to provide high quality, focused research to the administration of a small city.

-Palmer assembled a talented cabinet, including William Bill Watson as Chief of Staff, Alan Mallach as Director of Housing and Urban Development, and Elizabeth Johnson as Director of Recreation, Natural Resources, and Culture.
+Palmer assembled a cabinet, including William Bill Watson as Chief of Staff, Alan Mallach as Director of Housing and Urban Development, and Elizabeth Johnson as Director of Recreation, Natural Resources, and Culture.

 Palmer was a member of the Mayors Against Illegal Guns Coalition, a bipartisan group with a stated goal of "making the public safer by getting illegal guns off the streets."
 The Coalition is co-chaired by Boston Mayor Thomas Menino and New York City Mayor Michael Bloomberg.

 Palmer announced at a press conference December 7, 2009, that he would not seek a sixth term as mayor of Trenton.

 In 2023, he was inducted into Hampton University's athletics hall of fame.
 He had played for both the Pirates football and Pirates baseball teams.